 The Exos 58 carries an average thru-hiker's load very well.
 With an average 10-15 pound base weight, you can comfortably haul an extra 20-25 pounds of food and water with this pack.
-We think the sweet spot for this pack is closer to 30 pounds.
+I think the sweet spot for this pack is closer to 30 pounds.
 But it can do 35+ pounds for short stretches, like leaving a water source for a dry camp or a long food carry.
 Remember, if you push the upper limits of this pack's weight capacity, the mesh trampoline back panel will bounce.

 If you don't expect lots of long food and water carries, the 58-liter version of this pack is probably overkill, though.
 For most pack-weight-conscious thru-hikers, the 48-liter version Exos is probably sufficient with its 30-pound comfort capacity.

-Also, if you have an especially low base weight, we're talking 9 pounds or less, then you could use the 38-liter Exos for a comfortable ultralight pack with the same features as the 58-liter pack.
+Also, if you have an especially low base weight, I’m talking 9 pounds or less, then you could use the 38-liter Exos for a comfortable ultralight pack with the same features as the 58-liter pack.